Asynchronous, Option-Based Multi-Agent Policy Gradient: A Conditional Reasoning Approach: Background

-More intuitively, we consider Generalized Advantage Estimation (GAE)-based policy gradient optimization \cite{schulman2017proximal} shown in Eq.~\eqref{eq:gae_actor_critic}.
-It is defined for single agent at the low-level time scale with time steps indexed by $k$ and calculates the policy gradient of the RL objective $J(\pi_{\theta})$ over a batch of trajectories $\tau$. $G_{k}^{\lambda}$ is the TD($\lambda$) estimate of the return \cite{sutton1988learning} and $V_{\pi_{\theta}}$ is the value function used as a baseline.
-Our question is: \textit{how to adapt Eq.~\eqref{eq:gae_actor_critic}, which is based on actions, to the use of options, and apply it to multi-agent centralized training? }
+In centralized learning, asynchronous option execution presents a problem for policy gradient optimization.
+To understand the problem, let us consider Generalized Advantage Estimation (GAE)-based policy gradient \cite{schulman2017proximal} shown in Eq.~\eqref{eq:gae_actor_critic}.
+It describes a centralized controller selecting the joint action $a_k$ for all agents at the low-level time scale indexed by $k$.
+It calculates the policy gradient of the RL objective $J(\pi_{\theta})$ over a batch of trajectories $\tau$. $G_{k}^{\lambda}$ estimates the Temporal-Difference TD($\lambda$) \cite{sutton1988learning} return and $V_{\pi_{\theta}}$ estimates the value function which is used as a baseline to lower the gradient variance.
+Our question is: \textit{how to adapt Eq.~\eqref{eq:gae_actor_critic}, which is based on actions, to the use of options, and apply it to learn a centralized policy? }

-One trivial way is to simply substitute action-based policy $\pi(a|z)$ with option-based policy $\pi(o|z)$ and view an option as an action with ``one extended step".
+One trivial way is to simply substitute action-based policy $\pi(a_k|z_k)$ with option-based policy $\pi(o_t|z_t)$ and view an option as an action with ``one extended step".
 In this way, Eq.~\eqref{eq:gae_actor_critic} still holds, and can be converted to base on option time $t$ defined by the option termination, rather action time $k$.
-However, this only works when multi-agent options are forced to be synchronized (e.g. using $\eta_\text{any}$ or $\eta_\text{all}$) such that a joint policy can select new options for all agents at the same time.
-But it is not applicable to cases with asynchronous option execution ($\eta_\text{continue}$).
-In fact, the calculation for policy term $\pi(o|z)$ is non-trivial with $\eta_\text{continue}$ strategy as there is no ``same decision timing" for a joint policy any more.
-Therefore, we present a novel approach to this problem in the next section.
+However, this only works when multi-agent options are forced to be synchronized (e.g. $\eta_\text{any}$ or $\eta_\text{all}$) such that a joint policy can always select new options for all agents at the same time.
+But it is not applicable to many realistic situations where the asynchronous option execution $\eta_\text{continue}$ is preferred.
+In fact, the calculation for policy term $\pi(o_t|z_t)$ remains a challenge when $\eta_\text{continue}$ strategy is used, as there is no ``synchronous timing" for a joint option selection any more.
+Therefore, we present a novel solution to address it in the next section.